Voskhod 2: Spacewalk

 After Leonov returned to his couch, Belyayev fired pyrotechnic bolts to discard the Volga.
 Sergei Korolev, Chief Designer at OKB-1 Design Bureau (now RKK Energia), stated after the EVA that Leonov could have remained outside for much longer than he did, while Mstislav Keldysh, "chief theoretician" of the Soviet space program and President of the Soviet Academy of Sciences, said that the EVA showed that future cosmonauts would find work in space easy.

 The government news agency, TASS, reported that, "outside the ship and after returning, Leonov feels well"; however, post-Cold War Russian documents reveal a different story — that Leonov's Berkut space suit ballooned, making bending difficult.
 Because of this, Leonov was unable to reach the shutter switch on his thigh for his chest-mounted camera.
 He could not take pictures of Voskhod 2, but was able to recover the camera mounted on Volga which recorded his EVA for posterity but only after it stuck and he had to exert considerable effort to push it down in front of him.
 After 12 minutes walking in space Leonov re-entered Volga.

 Later accounts report Cosmonaut Leonov violated procedure by entering the airlock head-first, then became stuck sideways when he turned to close the outer hatch, forcing him to flirt with decompression sickness (the "bends") by lowering the suit pressure so he could bend to free himself.
 Leonov said that he had a suicide pill to swallow had he been unable to re-enter the Voskhod 2, and Belyayev been forced to abandon him in orbit.

 Doctors reported that Leonov nearly suffered heatstroke — his core body temperature increased by 1.8 °C (3.2 °F) in 20 minutes; Leonov said he was up to his knees in sweat, which sloshed in the suit.
 In an interview published in the Soviet Military Review in 1980, Leonov downplayed his difficulties, saying that "building manned orbital stations and exploring the Universe are inseparably linked with man's activity in open space.
 There is no end of work in this field".

 Crew recovery

 The capsule touched down on land in the Perm region of Russia.
-The actual landing site missed the intended landing site by approximately 386 km.
+It missed the intended landing site by approximately 386 km.
 This was due to a failure in the navigation system which caused the automated braking system to fail.
 To correct this problem as much as possible the crew manually controlled the braking system to deorbit and land the capsule.
 Once the capsule touched down and the crew was able to set foot back on soil the crew recovery had just begun.